zeniabanerjee/CL-L1-Assessment/README.md

   - Assign specific roles to users such as Contributors and Reviewers.
   - Ensure project completion logic is enforced, requiring all tasks to be completed before marking the project as complete.
 - **Task Management:**
-  - Automatically generate initial tasks on program initialization.
+  - Automatically generate initial tasks (Group 1) on program initialization.
   - Enforce task group completion order, generating tasks from the next group only after the current group tasks are completed.
   - Allow specific personas to complete tasks, with tasks moving to completed status once done.
 - **User Role Management:**